pymanga/pyMANGA/ResourceLib/AboveGround/SolarRadiation/SolarRadiation.md

 ## Process overview

-When `SolarRadiation` is initialized, the solar radiation is calculated for the whole year.
+When `SolarRadiation` is initialized, the solar radiation is calculated for one year.
 Then, at each time step, `calculateAbovegroundResources` is called and pulls the solar radiation for the respective day of the year and converts it into a factor usable by the `ResourceModel`.

 ## Sub-processes